lilianricaud/presentations/stigmergy-presentation-ncraft2017.md

 ---

 # Stigmergy is not just for building code...
-*watch out for open social innovation*
+*watch out for open social innovation !*

 ---